hazemahmadmohamed/hazemahmadmohamed/README.md

 ## 👋 About Me

 Hi, I'm **Hazem Ahmed**, a C++ learner passionate about **problem solving** and **algorithms**.
-I'm currently following the complete **C++ programming roadmap** from the [Programming Advices](https://www.youtube.com/@ProgrammingAdvices) YouTube channel to build a solid foundation in software development.
+I'm currently following the complete **C++ programming roadmap** from the [Programming Advices](https://www.youtube.com/@ProgrammingAdvices) YouTube channel to build a strong foundation in software development.
 I focus on writing **clean, organized, and efficient code**, and I’ve built several projects to practice what I learn.

 ---